moveit/moveit2_tutorials/doc/how_to_guides/how_to_setup_docker_containers_in_ubuntu.rst

     ~/Docker/scripts/start-docker.sh moveit2-galactic moveit/moveit2:galactic-source

   If the above command fails, it is likely that Nvidia drivers cannot be used or are installed correctly.
 In which case, you can still proceed without using Nvidia drivers!
-  First, You'll need to remove the container you just created by running the following command:
+  First, you'll need to remove the container you just created by running the following command:

   .. code-block:: bash